kiba/Writings/dreamwalker/chp1_a_dreamer.md

 "Name the thirteen worlds of man."

 "What?
-Since when the solar system has thirteen planets?"
+Since when the solar system has thirteen worlds?"

 The doctor sighed.
 "Are you a cultist?"

 "What?
 No!
 I don't even believe in God!"
-The occasional beeps turned into full long beep.
-"Hel-"
+The occasional beeps nearby became full long beep.
+"Gah-"

 "we got a cardiac arrest!" the doctor yelled one last time.